Ben Thompson, Senior Associate at Hazel Armstrong Law has published Accident Compensation Act: Key Sections and Commentary

 Author Hazel Armstrong points out that both the 2000 Tranz Rail inquiry and the 2012 Pike River inquiry illustrate what happens when regulators are ineffective and are captured by the employer; Parliament and the government of the day are prepared to compromise worker health and safety for some other end-game; and directors and managers turn a blind eye to hazards.

-Copies of Your life for the job can be purchased from Hazel Armstrong Law for $20.
+Copies of Your life for the job can be purchased from Armstrong Thompson for $20.
 Email firstname.lastname@example.org to order a copy.
 Alternatively, you can read Hazel’s book online.

 Hazel Armstrong’s book Blood on the Coal: The origins and future of New Zealand’s Accident Compensation scheme (Trade Union History Project, Wellington, 2008) traces the development of the Accident Compensation scheme.
 Hazel’s book also analyses the effectiveness of the current scheme and looks at possibilities for reform.